🔥 Real-World Examples: Explore Our Salesforce & ManoMano Case Studies! 🔥 Read Now

 }

 To solve this issue, we want to provide some fallback data when an exception is thrown in each of three retries.
-To achieve this we add a single resilience4j annotation to the service method like this:
+To achieve this, we can add a single resilience4j annotation to the service method like this:

 @Retry(name = "fashion", fallbackMethod = "getProductsFallback")